-1. Elementary Course.
+I. Elementary Course.
 Throughout the year.
-Credit six hours on completion of the course; upperclassmen, four hours.
-M W F 12, T Th S 8.
+Credit six hours on completion of the course: upperclassmen, four hours.
+Required unless two or more units of French are presented at entrance.
+M W F 12 or T Th S 8.

 The course is continuous throughout the year and no credit is allowed for the first term alone.
 Students with first year entrance French should enter the course the second term.